pabloi09/iosPracticeFinalExam/README.md

 - Gestures of magnification and rotation of the elements of a list
 - An observable model that downloads elements for a sample json api and that also download and maintain images in caché
+- Navigation View
+- Detais Screen with the option to save items
+- A Memory custom object that stores an array of saved items
+- A Tab View to change between downloaded items and saved items
 <img height = 630 src = "https://github.com/pabloi09/iosPracticeFinalExam/blob/master/showIt.gif?raw=true" alt = "GIFExample"/>